 The publication a list of all state sector institutions, including local authorities, still burning fossil fuels for heat.

-Sign our open letter to Rt Hon Jacinda Ardern (cc Hon Chris Hipkins) calling on our government to ban new installations of fossil fuel boilers in schools and the wider state sector and prioritise decarbonising the state sector in the upcoming budget.
+Sign our open letter to the House of Representatives calling for a ban on new installations of fossil fuel boilers in schools and the wider state sector.
 It's up to us to send a clear message to our government that there can be no place for fossil fuel boilers that put our health and climate at risk in our schools, hospitals and other state sector buildings.

-You have declared that climate change is an emergency, and our generation's 'nuclear-free moment'.
+In Hakihea (December) 2020 the House of representatives declared a climate emergency, and Prime Minister Ardern declared the governments' climate response as our generation's 'nuclear-free moment'.
 Like with the stand against nuclear energy, overcoming this issue will require strong leadership, ambition, and determination.
 The window of time in which to reduce our carbon emissions and limit the worst impacts of climate change is getting smaller every day.
-Your term in office is crucial to support our transition to a low-carbon economy.